linkerd/website/linkerd.io/content/2.11/reference/policy-resources.md

 ### meshTLS

-A `meshTLs` object must contain _exactly one_ of the following fields:
+A `meshTLS` object must contain _exactly one_ of the following fields:

 {{< table >}}
 | field| value |